Frequently Asked Questions

 The advisor team of Moelis & Company, McKenna & Associates, Grow Missouri, Inc. and others will provide insight and analysis on the potential project.
 The advisors will assemble data to allow bidders to perform due diligence.
 They will help the City develop a request for qualifications (RFQ), request for proposals (RFP), review proposals and negotiate with bidders.
 The advisors will not make decisions.
 Decisions will be made by elected officials in City Hall, the Federal Aviation Administration and the airlines operating at St. Louis Lambert International Airport.

 Grow Missouri, Inc. is paying the cost of all professional services and expenses incurred by the advisor team.
 No taxpayer dollars will be spent on this process.

 Yes.
 The contract between the advisors and the City is structured in such a way that while all of the consultants get paid for their work whether a lease is successfully executed or not, most of the consultants are paid more if a lease is completed.
 This is a common arrangement in the financial services sector.

 Q: Can taxpayers trust the advice given by the advisor team?

-The advisor team is made up of several highly-regarded firms, each staking their reputations on the quality of service they provide to the City.
-These firms can be trusted to solicit proposals, manage the request for qualifications process and present the City with all of the facts.
+The advisor team is made up of highly-regarded firms, each staking their reputations on the quality of service they provide to the City.
+These firms can be trusted to solicit proposals, manage the request for qualifications and request for proposals process and present the City with all of the facts.

-While the advisors do have a financial incentive to advise the City to take a deal, the process is set up to ensure that advisors don’t make the final decision.
+While the advisors do have a financial incentive should the City enter into a lease, the process is set up to ensure that advisors don’t make the final decision.
 The City’s Board of Estimate and Apportionment, the Board of Aldermen, the Federal Aviation Administration and a majority of the airlines operating out of St. Louis Lambert International Airport have to approve any deal before it becomes final.